-On the surface, Google AdWords location targeting seems pretty straightforward: I tell Google where I want my ads to show and they show them only in that location.
-From Google’s own documentation (the number one result for “adwords location targeting” for me in Google, so it must be right, right?!):
+On the surface, Google Ads location targeting seems pretty straightforward: I tell Google where I want my ads to show and they show them only in that location.
+From Google’s own documentation (the number one result for “google ads location targeting” for me in Google, so it must be right, right?!):

-For each AdWords campaign, you can select the countries or regions and the languages for your ad.
-That campaign's ads will appear only to users located in those areas and who have selected one of those languages as their preference.
+For each Google Ads campaign, you can select the countries or regions and the languages for your ad.
+That campaign’s ads will appear only to users located in those areas and who have selected one of those languages as their preference.

 The curious truth here is that the description above is actually meaningfully different than how location targeting really works by default.